-AVG Ultimate 2018 antivirus review
+AVG Ultimate 2018 full review

 With AVG being owned by Avast, we initially had low expectations after recently reviewing Avast Premier and finding that some key modules were only ad-supported trial versions.

 An integrated password manager, VPN and driver updater are value-added extras, but equivalents can be obtained free or at low cost from elsewhere.

 Also included in the price is PC Tuneup.
 This is thorough, and takes a while to complete all its tasks including disc defragmentation.
 The laptop upon which we tested AVG Ultimate is only eight months old, but defraging the dual disc drives still took over an hour.
 With so many possible speed-up changes, it's good to know there's a “rescue center” included that enables you to undo any tweaks.

 In terms of protection, there's a lot of overlap with Avast.
 The central core of the product consists of file and behaviour shields.

 The file shield scans all files when programs attempts to open them, and the behaviour shield prevents programs suddenly acting in a suspicious or malicious way.

 As with an increasing number of other AV products, it's good to see so-called “next gen” features like this making their way into domestic products.